alexeygrigorev/workshops/coding-agent/README.md

 ## Additional instructions

 - Don't execute "runproject", but you can execute other commands to check if the project is working.
-- Make sure you use Tailwind styles for making the result look beatiful
+- Make sure you use TailwindCSS styles for making the result look beatiful
+- Keep the original URL for TailwindCSS
 - Use pictograms and emojis when possible.
 Font-awesome is awailable
 - Avoid putting complex logic to templates - do it on the server side when possible
 """
 ```

-For orchestrating, we'll use [`toyaikit`](https://github.com/alexeygrigorev/toyaikit).
-This is a library that I wrote based on the other workshops and our
-courses, so if you watched them, you'll recognize what's happening insideю

 Let's use it: